 Furthermore, in comparison with other Chinese (and East Asian) sites, its fauna show greater diversity in numbers of species and especially in the number and nature of its reptiles, amphibians and insects.
 IUCN considers that the site meets criterion (iv).

-That the Bureau recommend to the Committee that the Mount Wuyi site be inscribed under natural criteria (iv) and (iii).
+At its twent-third ordinary session, the Bureau recommended that the World Heritage Committee inscribe Mount Wuyi under natural criteria (iii) and (iv).